How to Install Underfloor Heating

 - Safety gloves

-An underfloor heating installation is quite a big job.
-With this in mind, it may be beneficial to appoint someone to help you with the installation.
-This can take some of the strain away from doing the entire job by yourself.
+An underfloor heating installation is quite a big job, so it can be beneficial to have someone else on board to help you during the process.

-If you have never installed underfloor heating before, it may be best to hire a professional to ensure your home and your family’s safety.
-If you do have experience but are not a qualified heating engineer, you may want to bring in a competent professional to check over your work and have it certified.
+If you've never installed underfloor heating before, it's best to hire a professional to ensure your home and family’s safety.
+Even if you do the job yourself, you'll need a qualified heating engineer or electrician to check and certify your work for compliance.

 What Materials Do I Need to Install Underfloor Heating?

-The type of materials you need for an underfloor heating installation will depend on the type of system you want or need.
-You can choose between dry or wet underfloor heating.
+The type of materials you need for an underfloor heating installation will depend on the type of system you're having installed - wet (water) or dry (electric).

-Dry or electric underfloor heating consists of electric or mats which are laid over the sub-base and connected to the electric supply.
+Dry or electric underfloor heating consists of electric mats laid over the sub-base and connected to the electric supply.

 This is ideal for use in single rooms, as it tends to be more expensive than a wet system, although it is cheaper to install as the installation tends to be easier.

-For this type of installation, you will need the following materials:
+For this type of installation, you'll need the following materials:

 - Plastering tape